Convolution Bounds on Quantile Aggregation: Approximation of the extremal dependence

+The dependence structure \eqref{eq:opt_struc} is motivated by the discussions in Section \ref{sec:description} on the setting (DD), and hence it performs well for distributions with approximately decreasing densities.
+For the setting (ID), the optimal $\boldsymbol{\beta}$ in \eqref{eq:main1pr} for $\max_{\nu \in \Lambda(\boldsymbol{\mu})} q_0^+ (\nu)$ is often given by $\beta_0 = 0$, $\beta_i = 1$ for some $i$, $\beta_j = 0$ for other $j \neq i$.
+Hence, in \eqref{eq:opt_struc}, we have $\p(A_i) = 1$ for some $i$ and $\p(A^c) = \p(A_j) = 0$ for other $j \neq i$.
+In this case, although Theorem \ref{th:qa-5} holds true, the dependence in \eqref{eq:opt_struc} is completely unspecified.
+Nevertheless, for approximately increasing densities, an alternative explicit dependence structure can be similarly designed based on an event $B$ of ``body" and $n$ events $A_1,\dots,A_n$ of ``left tail".
+We omit the details.

-The extremal structure in \eqref{eq:opt_explic} involves implicit variables $Y_1,\dots,Y_n$ which add up to a constant.
+The only unspecified part in \eqref{eq:opt_explic} is the design of $Y_1,\dots,Y_n$ which add up to a constant.
 Such random variables are known to exist under some conditions of joint mixability, but they are not easy to explicitly construct or to simulate except for some very simple cases such as uniform marginal distributions.
-Below, we give a suboptimal dependence structure as an approximation of \eqref{eq:opt_explic} without involving $(Y_1,\dots,Y_n)$:
+Below, we give an explicit suboptimal dependence structure as an approximation of \eqref{eq:opt_explic} without the vector $(Y_1,\dots,Y_n)$:

 where $U,K$ are given in \eqref{eq:opt_explic} and we further set $\p(K=i)=\frac{1}{n}$, $i=1,\cdots,n$ in case $\beta_0=1$ (i.e., set $\beta_i/(1-\beta_0) = 1/n$).
 For $(X_1^*,\dots,X_n^*)$ in \eqref{eq:opt_notjm}, it is easy to see that $X_i^*\sim \mu_i$ for each $i=1,\dots,n$.
 If $\beta_0 \neq 1$, using $h_i$ in \eqref{eq:h}, the essential infimum of $\sum_{i=1}^n X_i^*$ is given by